Understand the Abbreviations

-The first two options are both paid for by the government, but if you choose to use your own doctor you’ll need to pay out of pocket for the exam.
+For your first exam, you will schedule an appointment with a contracted doctor.
+For follow up requests, the first two options are both paid for by the government, but if you choose to use your own doctor you’ll need to pay out of pocket for the exam.

 When you get correspondence from DoDMERB once your physical is complete, you could hear 1 of 3 things:

 - Qualified – (also called Q) Congrats, you passed the medical process!